pts/pts-xtiny/README.txt

 Q30.
 Does pts-xtiny support linking with GNU gold?
 """"""""""""""""""""""""""""""""""""""""""""""""""
-Yes, just specify `xtiny ... -mxtiny-gold'.
+Yes, just specify `xtiny ... -mxtiny-ld=gold' (or the full path to the gold executable).

 -mtiny-gcs (and -Wl,--gc-sections) works as expected with GNU gold.